 This week on Facebook: The argument, particularly in the USA, appears to revolve around global warming and the cause of it.
 A long time ago I met someone who had attended the (original) Rio Conference¹.
-He remarked that even at the conference the scientist were not in agreement as to the causes of environmental pollution however, those with a political axe to grind clearly where.
+He remarked that even at the conference the scientist were not in agreement as to the causes of environmental pollution however, those with a political axe to grind clearly there.
 Well, so much for that!

 Since the Rio Conference in 1992 the world has moved on, environmental protection has created much political taxation and yet the global competition for economic growth continues unabated.
 This raises questions in an anthropocene view of the world, particularly those involving economic growth².